MQCOMP3120-2020/comp3120-individual-project/README.md

 An individual project for COMP3120 Advanced Web Devleopment

-The project should implement a micro-blog similar to Twitter that supports at least:
+The project should implement a micro-blog similar to Twitter that supports at least these __core requirements__:

 * User registration, login, user profile including an avatar
 * Users post short messages up to N characters for some value of N